 This task combines spatial awareness with addition and multiplication.

 A game for 2 people using a pack of cards Turn over 2 cards and try to make an odd number or a multiple of 3.

 Ben’s class were cutting up number tracks.
 First they cut them into twos and added up the numbers on each piece.
 What patterns could they see?

 A game for 2 people.
 Use your skills of addition, subtraction, multiplication and division to blast the asteroids.

-next to a mug to estimate his height and how much tea he drinks?
+The Man is much smaller than us.
+Can you use the picture of him next to a mug to estimate his height and how much tea he drinks?